Tazoukaaa/Tazoukaaa/README.md

 ### Hi everyone 👋

-> Je suis développeur fullstack, développeur d'applications mobiles, designer web/graphique/programme, graphiste, concevant/utilisant des apis et architecte de données.
-Actuellement, je peux travailler avec des entreprises internationales et des particuliers.
-Vous pouvez me joindre par [mail](mailto:tazoukperso@gmail.com) ou discord (Tazoukaaa#0001)
+> I am a fullstack developer, mobile application developer, web/graphic/programming designer, graphic designer, apis designer/user and data architect.
+Currently, I can work with international companies and individuals.
+You can reach me by [mail](mailto:tazoukperso@gmail.com) or discord (Tazoukaaa#0001)

 - 👷 I am able to touch many languages according to the requests
 - 👶🇷 I was born near Vernon (27), I live in Agen (47) France.